 St Ann’s Square is a quiet little enclave of shops, with Barton’s Arcade set back from it on one side, and St Ann’s Church, which dates back to 1712 and has a 54 stop organ.

-from £25Eat your way through the dairy based delights of Manchester, with the Manchester Cheese Crawl walking tour.
+From £25Eat your way through the dairy based delights of Manchester, with the Manchester Cheese Crawl walking tour.

-from £10.00You can get the behind the bar and mix with the best of them in a cocktail making masterclass from The Botanist on Deansgate.
+From £25.00You can get the behind the bar and mix with the best of them in a cocktail making masterclass from The Botanist on Deansgate.

-from £39.95Every Wednesday at Ape & Apple, Manchester’s official underground comedy club, Comedy Balloon’s friendly and warm comedy night takes place.
+From £39.95Every Wednesday at Ape & Apple, Manchester’s official underground comedy club, Comedy Balloon’s friendly and warm comedy night takes place.

-from £2.00Superb little hidden-away bar on Deansgate
+From £20.00Superb little hidden-away bar on Deansgate

 In Royal Exchange Arcade, Aston’s of Manchester is a tobacconist that recently branched out into whisky sales.
-In their shop you’ll find an interesting selection of bottles to buy, including some real rarities, and tasting events here are just getting going.
+In their shop you’ll find an interesting selection of bottles to buy, including

 The Royal Exchange is one of the most celebrated theatres in the country, highly regarded for both new writing and its take on the classics.